Total Pageviews

 A) Go with tour operators that have animal welfare policies such as World Expeditions or Intrepid Travel

-B) Ask the operators how their camels are trained & treated
+B) Ask the operators how their camels are trained and treated

 C) Only book camels in the environments they have evolved to survive in, the desert